Beginners Guide: How to Navigate Google Analytics

-Now, you see February 1st to February 28th users, sessions, pageviews, etc.
+Now, you see February 1st to February 28th users, sessions, Pageviews, etc.

 SEO tips: “Users” is the number of actual people that have visited the website.
 “Pageviews” is the number of pages that people have viewed in total.

 Say I visited your site on January 1.
 While I’m there, I visit the homepage, about page, and contact page.
-If I’m the only one who visited your site on January 8, here’s how your analytics looks like:
+If I’m the only one who visited your site on January 8, here’s what your analytics looks like:

 - Users: 1